suzuki-shunsuke/lock-action/README.md

 uses: suzuki-shunsuke/lock-action@latest
 ```

-Pull Request versions and the latest version are unstable.
+Pull Request versions and the latest branch are unstable.
 These versions are for testing.
 You should use the latest release version in production.